The Election A-Z

 Insights, Intrigue and Spin from 50 Years of Political Reporting.

+For his fifth general election book, Nicholas Jones presents a personal A-Z of election highlights and insights from fifty years of political reporting.
+Jones was a parliamentary and political reporter for The Times in the late 1960s and joined the BBC in the mid-1970s where he was an industrial and political correspondent for thirty years.
 In his A-Z he draws on his experiences of reporting a dozen general elections.
 He offers a selection of untold stories and commentaries on political intrigues and changing political fortunes, from the Wilson and Callaghan era, through the Thatcher decade, the Premierships of John Major, Tony Blair and Gordon Brown and on to the unprecedented post-war coalition government led by David Cameron.
-From election battle buses to shadowy world of election fixers, from the pitfalls of campaigning to the highs and lows of an election results night, Jones reflects on fifty years’ of political unpredictability and the love-hate relationship between politicians and the media.
+From election battle buses to shadowy world of election fixers, from the pitfalls of campaigning to the highs and lows of an election results night, Jones reflects on fifty years of political unpredictability and the love-hate relationship between politicians and the media.